Before you search, first read ALL the directions on this page.

 Your assignment requires 4-6 sources that are scholarly, in-depth, published sources.
 Trade/industry journals may also work, but check with your instructor.

-To find Scholarly journal articles, use the left column of your results (see the image below).
+To find Scholarly journal articles, use the left column of your results page (see the image below).

-Now use the dircections in the box below.
+Now use the directions in the box below.

 2. Review the Title, Subject Terms, and Abstract.

 You will find a link to the full text of the article to the left of the title.